jiachenguoNU/jiachenguoNU.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm Jiachen, a PhD student at Northwestern Univeristy.
 I'm current working with Prof Wing Kam Liu.
-My research interest lies in the intersection of computational engineering, artificial intelligence and advanced manufacturing.
+My research lies in the intersection of computational engineering, artificial intelligence and advanced manufacturing.
+I'm particularly interested in developing AI-enhanced numerical algorithms to solve large-scale high-dimensional problems.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+For the latest publication, please check my [Google scholar](https://scholar.google.com/citations?user=6-xLkbQAAAAJ&hl=en).
+Feel free to contact me if you have any questions about my papers or would like to discuss with me about potential collaboration.